jberkenbilt/qfs/README.md

     * We could either add a `repo-rm` or document that you have to remove the files from s3 (including the directory marker) and re-initialize.
 Alternatively, push the filter change and then run `clean-repo`.
-  * implement lifecycle test on what's there so far
   * local-tar
   * clean-repo
   * push-db